Progress Report

 1. Outline of the project

 In this research item, we continuously identify legal barriers to the experimentation and implementation of weather control measures.
 Relying primarily on literature reviews, it examines legislation related to disaster countermeasures and associated theoretical trends.
 The goal is to develop both (a) a legal framework that reflects the unique conditions of weather control initiatives and (b) a compensation mechanism to address any negative externalities.
-Specifically, the following themes are addressed:
+Specifically, the following themes are addressed (cf. Table 1):

-- Analysis of the establishment and challenges of the U.S. National Flood Insurance Program (NFIP);
+- Analysis of current status and issues of the U.S. National Flood Insurance Program (NFIP).

-- Exploration of compensation systems relevant to weather control technologies.
+- Consideration of compensation systems relevant to weather control measures, including the necessity of such a system (Table 1).

-Based on these investigations, the project seeks to develop an action plan to resolve legal challenges associated with weather modification efforts.
+Based on these investigations, the project seeks to develop an action plan to resolve legal challenges associated with weather control efforts.

 2. Outcome so far

-- As a preliminary investigation into the feasibility of weather modification, we analyzed litigation records to determine what actions by river authorities have been challenged as illegal by residents.
-This inquiry reveals two primary types of claims: (a) those alleging delays or failures in implementing river improvement projects, and (b) those contesting the adequacy of existing flood control infrastructure.
+4. As a preliminary investigation into the feasibility of weather control, we analyzed litigation records to determine what actions by river authorities have been challenged as illegal by residents.
+This inquiry reveals two primary types of claims: (a) those alleging delays or failures in implementing river improvement projects, even though they are aware of the existence of financial and social restrictions, and (b) those contesting the adequacy of existing flood control infrastructure.

 3. Future plans

-Building on the above findings, we plan to further investigate the identified issues, including the “dual-use” dilemma.
+Building on the above findings, we plan to further investigate the identified issues and to work on developing the above action plan.
 This will involve analysis of relevant laws, judicial precedents related to water-related disasters, international treaties, and special provisions governing indemnity contracts.